pytrh/urban-shade-coverage/README.md

 +++
-title = "Applied Algorithmics Project M2 (2025-2026) – Evapotranspiration versus Urban Heat Islands."
+title = "Applied Algorithmics Project M2 (2025–2026) – Evapotranspiration and Urban Heat Islands"
 template = "course.html"
 lang = "en"
 +++

-## General Presentation
+## General Overview

-This year again, heat waves have hit the university campus hard.
-Fortunately, the trees and green spaces helped users withstand the temperature.
-To further improve the situation, the university would like to plant trees so that all the areas used are covered by their cooling effect.
-However, trees cannot be planted in paved/concrete areas, where they must be replaced with parasols, which are less effective.
-Paved areas also reflect heat, which further limits the spread of coolness.
+Once again this year, the university campus has been severely affected by heat waves.
+Fortunately, existing trees and green spaces have helped users better withstand the high temperatures.
+To further mitigate these effects, the university would like to strategically plant additional trees so that all frequently used areas benefit from their cooling effect.
+However, trees cannot be planted on paved or concrete surfaces, where they must instead be replaced with parasols, which are less effective.
+Paved areas also reflect heat, which reduces the spread of cooling.

-The project will take place in several steps:
+The project will be organized in several stages:

- 1. modeling of the problem;
+1. formal modeling of the problem;
- 2. implementation of algorithms (brute force, etc.);
+2. algorithmic implementations (brute force, etc.);
- 3. adding extensions.

- Regarding organization:
+3. proposed extensions and improvements.

+### Organization

- * groups of 3 or 4 students;
+* Work in groups of 3–4 students.
- * the final version must be submitted before the Christmas holidays, and oral defenses will take place in January;
+* The final submission is due before the Christmas holidays; oral defenses will take place in January.
- * intermediate submissions will also be required.
+* Intermediate deliverables will be required.

+---

-## Problem
+## Problem Statement

+The main problem is as follows:
-We propose the following problem: How can trees be placed so that all of the campus areas in use (sidewalks, etc.) are covered by shade?
-What is the minimal number of trees to place in order to cover these areas?
+**How can trees be positioned so that all functional areas of the campus (e.g., sidewalks) are shaded?
+What is the minimum number of trees required to achieve complete coverage?**

-In a second stage, you will consider related problems with parasols and with variations in the distance covered depending on the type of terrain.
+In a second stage, you will extend the model to account for parasols and for variations in shade distance depending on the type of terrain.

-You may also propose your own variants of the problem, provided you justify why they are relevant.
+You may also propose your own variants of the problem, provided that you justify their relevance.

-You will present your results graphically in order to make them easier to understand.
+Results should be presented graphically to facilitate understanding and interpretation.

+---

 ## Data

-To carry out the project, you will need cartographic data of the campus.
-These can be obtained via OpenStreetMap, for example by using [overpass](https://overpass-turbo.eu/) queries.
-You may also use other open sources that you find. [osmnx](https://osmnx.readthedocs.io/en/stable/) could also be useful if you choose to do your project in Python.
+To complete the project, you will need cartographic data for the campus.
+These can be obtained from OpenStreetMap, for example using [Overpass](https://overpass-turbo.eu/) queries.
+You may also rely on other open data sources.
+The Python library [osmnx](https://osmnx.readthedocs.io/en/stable/) could also be useful if you choose to implement your project in Python.

+---

-## For October 2
+## Deliverable for October 2

-Each group will prepare a short presentation of the modeling.
-The tools chosen for the implementation will also be presented.
+Each group will prepare a short presentation outlining their chosen modeling approach, as well as the tools they plan to use for implementation.